 Is It Worth Getting Your Music On Tik Tok?

 We think that TikTok is perfect for artists that have a 360-degree presence, and consider themselves both content creators and influencers.
 As mentioned earlier, a large portion of TikTok’s audience is young.
 This makes the community receptive to songs with a strong social impact, and catchy tunes suitable for challenges where users can engage in duets.

-TikTok is also one of few apps that allows crossing to share its videos on any social media platforms alongside SMS, Whatsapp, and email.
+TikTok is also one of the few apps that allows crossing to share its videos on any social media platform alongside SMS, Whatsapp, and email.
 If you’re looking to get signed to major labels, remember that they are currently signing artists with songs performing well on TikTok.